brunoruviaro/Mozart_Dice_Game/README.md

 3. One laptop will be the CONDUCTOR, while all other laptops will be PLAYERS.
 4. CONDUCTOR laptop will open and runs the Mozart_CONDUCTOR.scd file.
 All other laptops run Mozart_PLAYER.scd file.
 5. Before running the piece, there is some simple configuration of IP addresses to be done -- see below.
+6. These instructions assume basic familiarity with SuperCollider (how to run things, etc).
+If you are not familiar with SuperCollider, look up "Gentle Introduction to SuperCollider"... ;-)

 ## IP addresses

 1. On each PLAYER laptop, the line with the `~destination` variable must be updated to reflect the IP address of the CONDUCTOR laptop.
 Usually you can find the local IP address of your computer by going to Network Preferences in your system.
-It should look more or less like this (number between double quotes is what you need to change):
+It should look more or less like this (number between double quotes is what you need to change; the number 57120 should not be changed):
 ```
 ~destination = NetAddr("192.168.42.69", 57120); // conductor IP address
 ```